Skons/SOAS/README.md

 ### <a name='x.x.x'></a>2025.x.x.x
 - **BREAKING** SOAS now supports Arduino and the ESP-IDF framework.
 You will need to configure your SOAS accordingly.
 Please review the modules sestion
+- **BREAKING** Home Assistant # time, snooze time and sleep timer are changed to datetime or time components
 - RTTTL module support
 - DS1307 module support
 - Support for local alarm on, even when the alarm is sounding